 We, our executive officers and directors and substantially all of our other existing security holders have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for or repayable with common stock, for 180 days after the date of this prospectus without first obtaining the written consent of BofA Securities, Inc. and Morgan Stanley & Co.
 LLC.
-Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly:
+Specifically, we and these other persons have agreed, with certain limited exceptions, not to:

-- offer, pledge, sell or contract to sell any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant for the sale of any common stock, - lend or otherwise dispose of or transfer any common stock, - request or demand that we file a registration statement or make a confidential submission related to the common stock, - enter into any swap or other agreement or transaction that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise, or - publicly disclose the intention to do any of the foregoing.
+- directly or indirectly, offer, pledge, sell or contract to sell any common stock, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock, - request or demand that we file a registration statement or make a confidential submission related to any of the foregoing, - enter into any swap or other agreement or transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise, or - publicly disclose the intention to do any of the foregoing.